Skip to main content

 Bright Future Program

-Seattle Vocational Institute (SVI) offers an award-winning dual-credit program—Bright Future—for 11th and 12th graders who enroll in allied health, business computers, pre-apprenticeship construction, or Cosmetology at SVI.
-Bright Future integrates community college-based workforce education programs with the academic program of high school juniors and seniors.
-In addition, it offers comprehensive case management, including academic and career advising, supporting students while they earn a high school diploma, a certificate of mastery from a community and technical college, and work experience.
+Seattle Vocational Institute (SVI) offers an award-winning dual-credit program for 11th and 12th graders called Bright Future.
+Students enroll in allied health, business computers, pre-apprenticeship construction, or Cosmetology at SVI.
+Bright Future combines workforce education programs with academic programs.
+In addition, it offers comprehensive case management, including academic and career advising.
+Students earn a high school diploma and a certificate of mastery from a community and technical college.
+They also gain work experience.
 Finally, the program helps graduates in their transition to work, further education, or both.

 Career Link

 Career Link is a high school completion program at South Seattle Community College for students ages 16 to 21 who no longer attend traditional high school.
-The program supports personal and academic development to help students achieve their high school diploma and transition to postsecondary education.
+The program supports personal and academic growth, and helps transition to postsecondary education.
 Students may earn dual credit for high school completion and college credit.
 Youth who enroll in the program attend full time at no cost.

 Gateways for Incarcerated Youth